Hiking Shirley Heights Lookout Trail, Antigua

 Now you’re basically done the hike, no problem right?!
 You’ll hike five minutes or so to Shirley Heights Lookout and enjoy the sublime view.
 When I say it’s a sublime view I’m not exaggerating as the view could also be described as other worldly.
 It doesn’t matter how many stunning views you’ve seen, Shirley Heights Lookout will be up there on your list.
+If you’ve experienced various Trekking Places in Nepal before then you should know what I’m talking about here.
 Something I liked about this hike was once we got to the lookout, it was done.
 We drove back to the hotel, had breakfast and enjoyed the rest of the day.

 I mention that the hike was finished at Shirley Heights Lookout because lots of the time tours run long.
 I’ve often joked that the fun of any hike is getting to the destination and afterwards it’s all extra.
 There was none of this with this hike and I was most appreciative.
 I will note that if you hang around the area, there is a popular BBQ every Sunday at Shirley Heights Lookout.